James Cuninghame, 7th Earl of Glencairn1

 Last Edited=11 Mar 2009

 Sir George Villiers was born circa 1550.
-He was the son of William Villiers and Coletta Clarke.2 He married, firstly, Audrey Saunders, daughter of William Saunders, before 1588.1 He married, secondly, Mary Beaumont, Countess of Buckingham, daughter of Anthony Beaumont and Anne Armstrong, before 1600.3 He married, thirdly, Rebecca Roper before 1605.
-He died on 4 January 1604/5.3
+He was the son of William Villiers and Coletta Clarke.2 He married, firstly, Audrey Saunders, daughter of William Saunders, before 1588.1 He married, secondly, Mary Beaumont, Countess of Buckingham, daughter of Anthony Beaumont and Anne Armstrong, before 1600.3 He died on 4 January 1604/5.3

-Sir George Villiers held the office of High Sheriff of Leicestershire.3 He lived at Brokesby, Leicestershire, England.4
+He held the office of High Sheriff of Leicestershire.3 He lived at Brokesby, Leicestershire, EnglandG.4

 Children of Sir George Villiers and Audrey Saunders